thenishreddy/IMAGE-PROCESSSING-DIGITAL-ASSIGNMENT-2/README.md

 Implement frequency domain filtering apart from Fourier transform, apply any two filtering for any image processing application and Homomorphic Filtering of an Image using MATLAB…..

-Image smoothing and sharpening using frequency domain filters in image processing(BASIC_FILTER.m) Filtering of an image in frequency domain(low pass filter)(image_frequency_filter.m) Homomorphic Filtering of an Image(homo.m)
+1.Image smoothing and sharpening using frequency domain filters in image processing(BASIC_FILTER.m)

+2.Filtering of an image in frequency domain(low pass filter)(image_frequency_filter.m)

+3.Homomorphic Filtering of an Image(homo.m)